This constitution was adopted at the NCAFC’s conference on December 8th and 9th 2012 and amended on December 14th 2014.

 - The National Committee is responsible for calling conferences

-- There shall be at least one conference per academic year
+- There shall be at least one annual conference per year and one summer conference per year, as laid out below

 - Ordinarily, conference should be at least two days long